 And then we come to the swoon category.
 After all, Journey has grown up with beautiful ballads such as “Faithfully” and “Open Arms”.
 Surprisingly enough, there are only three real ballads between the fifteen songs.
 The first, “Still Believe In Love” is a very subdued, slightly too smooth boy for me, which reminds me of the many too-sweet songs on the last album with Steve Perry (“Trial By Fire” from 1996).
 Although Schon saves the honour with a flaming solo, as so often.
 No, then the long “Live To Love Again” is a lot more impressive, although very recognizable.
 It has a nice build-up, exuberant lighters-in-the-air chorus and wonderful guitar work.
 Finally, the song by Castronovo is somewhat restrained.
 “After Glow”, which is a little less impressive, because again just on the soft side.

-But in conclusion, we can say that Journey has made a fine and actually varied album.
+But in conclusion, you can say that Journey has made a fine and actually varied album.
 The AOR has largely been displaced by melodic rock, which we are not raw about.
 Probably the singles at most will make it onto the stage, as is the case with a greatest hits band, but at home, you can enjoy this ambitious 73-minute “Freedom” for the foreseeable future.
-Thank you gentlemen and come and tour Europe again!
 (9/10) (Frontiers Music)